-For the next few recommendations, I include four different viewpoints that are great spots to stop and view the sign along the Brush Canyon Trail.
-First, Bronson Canyon is where they filmed some of the TV batman show and if you walk through the cave you can get a nice, far away view of the sign.
+For the next few recommendations, I included four different viewpoints that are great spots to stop and view the sign along the Brush Canyon Trail.
+First, Bronson Canyon is where they filmed some of the TV Batman show, and if you walk through the cave, you can get a beautiful, far away view of the sign.

 - Address for the trailhead to start this hike: 3200 Canyon Dr, Los Angeles, CA 90068